Skip to main content

 Download the data for this chart in CSV format

-Between 1992 and 2002 inclusive, the annual mean NO2 concentration at urban background sites rapidly decreased by an average of 2.7 µg/m3 each year.
-This reduction was observed at most monitoring sites across the UK and could be a consequence of the large reduction in emissions of nitrogen oxides over this time period in the UK and in Europe.
+Between 1992 and 2002 inclusive, the annual mean NO2 concentration at urban background stations rapidly decreased by an average of 2.7 µg/m3 each year.
+This reduction was observed at most monitoring stations across the UK and could be a consequence of the large reduction in emissions of nitrogen oxides over this time period in the UK and in Europe.

-Between 2002 and 2006 the annual mean concentration fluctuated with no clear trend, and this was observed at most monitoring sites across the UK.
-Emissions of nitrogen oxides in the UK were still decreasing over this period but these years also coincided with increased use of coal in power stations, and with the increasing popularity of new diesel cars (which produce greater nitrogen oxide emissions than petrol equivalents).
+Between 2002 and 2006, the annual mean concentration fluctuated with no clear trend, and this was observed at most monitoring stations across the UK.
+Emissions of nitrogen oxides in the UK and Europe were still decreasing over this period, but these years also coincided with increased use of coal in power stations, and with the increasing popularity of new diesel cars (which produce greater nitrogen oxide emissions than petrol equivalents).

-Between 2006 and 2019 inclusive, the annual mean NO2 concentration at urban background sites decreased by an average of 0.9 µg/m3 each year.
-Reductions in concentrations were observed at most monitoring sites across the UK.
-Emissions of nitrogen oxides in the UK have continued to decrease as newer road vehicles subject to stricter emission standards enter the fleet and power generation moves away from the use of coal.
+Between 2006 and 2019 inclusive, the annual mean NO2 concentration at urban background stations decreased by an average of 0.9 µg/m3 each year.
+Reductions in concentrations were observed at most monitoring stations across the UK.
+Emissions of nitrogen oxides in the UK and Europe have continued to decrease as newer road vehicles subject to stricter emission standards enter the fleet and power generation moves away from the use of coal, particularly in the UK.

 In 2021, concentrations showed an increase of 5 per cent from a low point in 2020.
 It is likely that the lifting of some COVID-19 restrictions in 2021 was a contributing factor to this increase.
-Since 2021, concentrations have fallen each year to reach the lowest point in 2023.
-It is likely that this is at least partly a continuation of the declining trend seen since 2006 as emissions from road vehicles and power generation have continued to fall.
+Between 2021 and 2025 concentrations have slowly decreased overall, despite the slight increase in 2025.

-For most of the 2000s, the annual mean NO2 concentration was relatively stable, likely as a result of the increased ownership of diesel-fueled vehicles which emit far more nitrogen oxides compared to equivalent petrol-fueled vehicles.
+For most of the 2000s, the annual mean NO2 concentration was relatively stable, likely as a result of the increased ownership of diesel-fuelled vehicles which historically emitted far more nitrogen oxides compared to equivalent petrol-fuelled vehicles.
 This may have offset the impact of reduced emissions from other sources.

 3. Average hours spent in ‘Moderate’ or higher NO2 pollution

 This metric measures the annual trend in the number of hours on average that concentrations are recorded at levels that may have impacts on human health.
-For NO2, ‘Moderate’ air pollution (the level at which citizens who are vulnerable to the health impacts of air pollution are recommended to take mitigating action) is triggered when the latest hourly mean concentration is greater than 200 µg/m3.
-Urban background sites rarely record concentrations at these levels so we have not included a graph for this and NO2 pollution was low at all urban background sites throughout 2023.
+For NO2, ‘Moderate’ air pollution (which requires action by citizens who are vulnerable to the health impacts of air pollution) is triggered when the latest hourly mean concentration is greater than 200 µg/m3.
+Urban and rural background stations rarely record concentrations at these levels and NO2 pollution was low at all urban and rural background stations throughout 2025, so we have not included graphs for these station types.
 The coloured categories relate to the categories of the Daily Air Quality Index (see Table 20 in the statistical tables that accompany this release).

-Figure 2: Mean hours when NO2 pollution was moderate or higher for roadside sites, 1997 to 2023
+Figure 2: Mean hours when NO2 pollution was moderate or higher for roadside stations, 1997 to 2025

 View the data for this chart